rdnelson/Hazzard/GUI/readme.txt

 jButton7: Exit button.
 Click jButton7 will exit this program.

 Result.java
-jTextFields1: â€œHAZZARD WINNERâ€
+jTextFields1: ¡°HAZZARD WINNER¡±
 jTextFields2: result of the game passed from GameStats.java.
-Can be â€œPlayer ONEâ€ which is left car, â€œPlayer TWOâ€ which is right car, or â€œTIEâ€.
+Can be ¡°Player ONE¡± which is left car, ¡°Player TWO¡± which is right car, or ¡°TIE¡±.
-jTextFields3: â€œPlayer ONEâ€
+jTextFields3: ¡°Player ONE¡±
-jTextFields4: â€œPlayer TWOâ€
+jTextFields4: ¡°Player TWO¡±
 jTextFields6: millisecond of Left car result
 jTextFields7: minute of Left car result.
 jTextFields8: second of Left car result